Is Canada Part of the US ?

-The answer lies to why Canada is not a part of the United States, lies in history — back to the Treaty of Paris signed on 3 September 1783 in Paris between the Kingdom of Great Britain and the United States of America that formally ended the American Revolution.
+The answer lies in why Canada is not a part of the United States, lies in history — back to the Treaty of Paris signed on 3 September 1783 in Paris between the Kingdom of Great Britain and the United States of America that formally ended the American Revolution.

 The signing of the treaty laid the foundation of the United States as a sovereign country, with the United States negotiating favorable terms.
 The post-war period saw French influence in the area reduce while Britain to gain economically.

 Great Britain retained control over Canada, but around 1805, tensions between the Americans and the British were rising and culminated in the War of 1812.
 In order to outflank the British, the Americans pushed into Canadian territory which was deeply resisted by local Canadian militias, with support from the British.
 By 1815, peace prevailed and the integrity of borders remained intact.

 The American push into Canada led to Canadians coming together for the first time.
 The British suspected the Americans had plans to take over Canada and so in 1867, Great Britain granted Canada dominion status with permission to self-govern.
 Great Britain retained control over defense and diplomacy.
 The move was largely viewed to safeguard against American takeover of Canadian territory.